Parka: Fishtail parka

 The early M-51 was made of heavy sateen cotton, the same material as the M-48.
 Later revisions of the M-51 were poplin based.
 The later liners were also revised from the "heavy when wet" wool pile to a lighter woolen loop or frieze wool design that dried easier and were far lighter.
-The frieze liners were constructed of mohair and were designed using a double loop system which repelled cold weather.
+The frieze liners were constructed of mohair and were designed using a double loop system.

 The M-65 fishtail parka has a detachable hood and was the last revision.
 It features a removable quilted liner made of light nylon / polyester batting which are modern synthetic materials.
 The M-65 fishtail parka first came into production in 1968.

 These parkas featured synthetic fur on the hoods after an outcry from the fur lobby.
 As a result, only hoods for these parkas made in 1972 and for one year later have real fur.

 Designed primarily for combat arms forces such as infantry, they are to be worn over other layers of clothing; alone, the fishtail parka is insufficient to protect against "dry cold" conditions (i.e. below about -10 °C).
 As such all fishtail parkas are big as they were designed to be worn over battle dress and other layers.

 In the 1960s UK, the fishtail parka became a symbol of the mod subculture.
 Because of their practicality, cheapness and availability from military surplus shops, the parka was seen as the ideal garment for fending off the elements and protecting smarter clothes underneath from grease and dirt when on the mod's vehicle of choice, the scooter.
 Its place in popular culture was assured by newspaper pictures of parka-clad mods during the Bank Holiday riots of the 1960s.

+However, it is claimed by some that fishtail parks were not seen as fashionable by mods, and they caught on more with the "uncool" general public in the 1970s.
+Photos of mods wearing the fishtail parkas, so it's claimed, always involved a "weekend at the seaside" and were not within cities.